nicbou/timeline-old/README.md

 # A long, random, secret key used by Django
 BACKEND_SECRET_KEY=...

 # Optional.
-Enables debugging.
+Turns on debugging for the Django backend
 BACKEND_DEBUG=1

 # Optional.
-Sets the prefix for this project's docker images.
+Sets the prefix for this project's docker images
 COMPOSE_PROJECT_NAME=timeline

 # Optional.
 Overrides the default docker-compose.yml file with your extra configs